AlexDolch/Project-2-Data-Cleaning/README.md

 which felt cool to maybe easier handle/investigate future upcoming dataframes.
 Really astonishing what can be done with matplotlib/seaborn and also what feedback i got for my coding so far.
 To refine it, i should clean the DataFrames in seperate notebooks, could increase readability.
-So far the visualization is really basic, when i have time to polish i really will do so.
+So far the visualization is really basic, when i have time to polish i will do so.

 ---